Kartik-Burele/M1_DigitalConversion_Utility/1_Requirements/README.md

 # Introduction:

-There are various number systems in digital electronics.
+There are distinct number systems in digital electronics.
 Most common of them are decimal, binary, octal and hexadecimal.
-In this project the user will be able to convert a decimal number into other three number systems in few seconds.
+In this project the user will be able to convert a decimal number into three other number systems in a few seconds.
 ***
 # Features:
 This system supports following types of data conversions (For positive integers):